gerryvel/Bootsdaten/README.md

 The Website use LittleFS Filesystem.
 You must use Partition Schemes "Minimal SPIFFS with APPS and OTA".
 The HTML Data upload separately with
-- "ESP 32 Sketch Data upload" (Arduino IDE) or
+- Arduino IDE > "ESP 32 Sketch Data upload" or
-- PlatformIO > Build Filesystem and Upload Filesystem Image (PlatformIO) from /data directory.
+- VS-Code > Build Filesystem and Upload Filesystem Image (PlatformIO) from /data directory.

 # Physik: